 Boarding Up Your Property – When, Why and How

-Whether your property’s residential or commercial, urban or rural, vacant or occupied, there are many structural, accidental or criminal incidents which can make boarding up for health, safety and security purposes essential.
+Whether your property’s residential or commercial, urban or rural, vacant or occupied, there are many structural, accidental or criminal incidents that can make boarding up for health, safety and security purposes essential.

-The popular options across the UK mostly offer a choice between steel screens and timber boards.
-Both types of product can be ideal for secure boarding up, but knowing when, why and how you might need to do so may help you to identify which one offers the best fit for your situation.
+The popular options across the UK mainly offer a choice between steel screens and timber boards.
+Both types of products can be ideal for secure boarding up, but knowing when, why and how you might need to do so may help you identify which one offers the best fit for your situation.
 To start, consider those primary risk factors for structural, accidental and criminal incidents which can require the benefits of boarding up.

-When?
-Whether vacant or occupied, extreme weather, wear and tear, and neglect can have an impact on properties which may lead to severe structural damage.
+Whether vacant or occupied, extreme weather, wear and tear, and neglect can impact properties that lead to severe structural damage.
 Structural incidents are most common when :

 - The property is already in need of repair, such as while awaiting planning consents for refurbishment.

-- In a location which is vulnerable to environmental risks, for instance, flooding, landslides, high winds and extreme weather.
+- The location is vulnerable to environmental risks, flooding, landslides, high winds and extreme weather.

 - IProperty is unoccupied long-term.
-Smaller incidences of weather damage, for example, a single loose tile, or small pipe fracture can lead to more extensive structural damage if left unnoticed and unaddressed.
+More minor incidences of weather damage, for example, a single loose tile or minor pipe fracture, can lead to more extensive structural damage if left unnoticed and unaddressed.